Tymotex/InkMemories/README.md

         Project directory (this repo's root path): /home/pi/InkMemories Album name: 🥑🍉
         ```

+    - After the services are running, an image should be displayed after a minute or two.

 4. Run unit tests: `pytest` from the `displayer_service` directory.
+5. (Optional) Run the image displayer direcly with `python app.py` in the `displayer_service` directory.

 ## How it works